open-feature/community/README.md

 ### Discussions

-We use [GitHub discussions](https://github.com/open-feature/community/discussions) for most communications.
-Please join us there!

 For those who are brand new to OpenFeature and want to chat or get redirected to the appropriate place for a specific question, feel free to join [the CNCF OpenFeature Slack channel](https://cloud-native.slack.com/archives/C0344AANLA1).
 If you are new, you can create a CNCF Slack account [here](https://slack.cncf.io/).

 ### Calendar